On the difference between thermalization in open and isolated quantum systems: a case study: Setting and OQS vs. IQS approaches to thermalization

 This section provides general background on the OQS approach applicable for any system-bath Hamiltonian \cite{Breuer_book, Jauho_book, Rivas_book, Kamenev_book}.
 Consider an initial system-bath state of product form $\hat\rho_S(0) \, \frac{e^{-\beta \hat H_B}}{Z_B}$, in which the system is in any state $\hat \rho_S(0)$, and the bath is in a thermal equilibrium state with respect to the bath's bare Hamiltonian $\hat H_B(\LB)$ at inverse temperature $\beta$, with bath partition function $Z_B = \trB\left(e^{-\beta \hat H_B}\right)$.
 Since our setting has conservation of number of particles, a more general initial state would consider a chemical potential for the bath.
 In this paper, for simplicity, we set the chemical potential to zero.
 The dynamics of the DQD is obtained by tracing out the bath degrees of freedom of the full density matrix at time $t$,

 where we set $\hbar =1$.
 The DQD state in the thermodynamic limit, $\LB \to \infty$, is denoted by

-which defines $\hat{\Lambda}(t)$, a completely positive trace preserving (CPTP) map on system density matrices.
-All standard techniques in OQS theory, like quantum master equations, non-equilibrium Green's functions, the Feynman Vernon influence functional, Keldysh-Schwinger path integrals, quantum Langevin equations etc. \cite{Breuer_book, Jauho_book, Kamenev_book, Zoller_book}, are formalisms to describe the dynamics of $\hat{\rho}_S(t)$ under this CPTP map.
+which defines $\hat{\Lambda}(t)$, a completely positive trace preserving map on system density matrices.
+All standard techniques in OQS theory, like quantum master equations, non-equilibrium Green's functions, the Feynman Vernon influence functional, Keldysh-Schwinger path integrals, quantum Langevin equations etc. \cite{Breuer_book, Jauho_book, Kamenev_book, Zoller_book}, are formalisms to describe the dynamics of $\hat{\rho}_S(t)$ under this completely positive trace preserving map.
 For all these OQS techniques, taking the limit $\LB \to \infty$ is crucial, because it is in this limit that the bath becomes a continuum of fermionic modes and the dynamics becomes dissipative (irreversible).

 We now discuss the thermodynamic limit $L_B\rightarrow\infty$ for the bath Hamiltonian $\hat H_B(L_B)$, \eqref{HB}.
 It is useful to go to the single particle eigenbasis of the bath by diagonalizing the tight-binding chain.
 The bath Hamiltonian and the system-bath coupling Hamiltonian then become